 This statement to Peter in Matt.
 16:19 (which grew out of his confession concerning Christ's true identity [v.
 16]), along with the same statement to all the disciples at a later time, has not been understood at all by numerous Christians down through the years.

-But there is really nothing difficult about that being taught, though a translation problem exists, and a corrected translation helps to understand Christ's statement in the light of angelic activity in heavenly courts, as previously discussed.
+But there is really nothing difficult about that being taught, though a translation problem does exist, and a corrected translation helps to understand Christ's statement in the light of angelic activity in heavenly courts, as previously discussed.

 The translation problem involves the way in which the Greek verbs and participles in the verse ("bind" and "loose") are handled in the English text.
 The binding and loosing here on earth are present aorist subjunctives, and the binding and loosing in the heavens are perfect passive participles (same in both Matt.
-16:19 and 18:18; cf. John 20:23 [the present aorist and perfect passive are used here as well]).
+16:19 and 18:18).

-To show this - the aorist subjunctive verbs and the perfect passive participles - the translation should read somewhat along these lines:
+To show the Greek verb and participle structures, the translation should read somewhat along these lines:

 "...whatsoever you might bind on earth shall have already been bound in the heavens: and whatsoever you might loose on earth shall have already been loosed in the heavens."
 The subjunctive mood shows that which is probable, that expected, though it may not occur.
 And the perfect tense shows that completed in past time, existing in a finished state during present time.

 Those forming the Church (future at that time) are in view in Matt.
 16:18; and either the Church (as in 16:18) or a Jewish assembly would be in view in Matt.
-18:17.
+18:17 (The word "Church" [Gk. ekklesia, meaning "called out"] refers to one group called out of another, whether Jew or Gentile).

 To properly understand the matter at hand, it would be immaterial which was in view.